SteeleBlockchainTechnology/Vespucc.tweet/README.md

 1. The application uses Express.js to create a local web server
 2. Authentication data is stored in a local JSON file in the `data` directory
 3. The Twitter API is used for authentication and posting tweets
-4. OpenAI's API generates tweet content
+4. Groq's API generates tweet content

 ## File Structure